 Just because the classic brown-spirit cocktail is always stirred doesn’t mean it has to be strong.
 Manhattans that switch the amounts of whiskey and vermouth flaunt all of the flavor without the heady proof.
 And the Reverse Manhattan itself is nothing new: 19th-century cocktail lovers would likely have just called it a Manhattan, as cocktail historians say vermouth was featured more prominently in drinks back then, including in the whiskey classic.

 Today, the Reverse Manhattan is a bartender favorite and a formula ripe for experimentation.
 You can infuse your spirit component, swap amaro for vermouth or dose your cocktail with a liqueur to upend the familiar flavor profile.
-Max Green—the head bartender at New York City’s famed Amor y Amargo and managing partner at Blue Quarter in the East Village—created this reverse Manhattan so guests at a weekly three-cocktail event called Two Weeks Notice could leave happily buzzed, not boozed.
-“Flipping that vermouth and whiskey ratio can really save you,” he says.
+Max Green created this reverse Manhattan when he was the head bartender at New York City’s famed Amor y Amargo so guests at the weekly three-cocktail event the bar hosted at the time, called Two Weeks Notice, could leave happily buzzed, not boozed.
+“Flipping that vermouth-and-whiskey ratio can really save you,” he says.
 Sancho-pepper-infused whiskey adds spice and bright citrus notes that are pulled together by lime bitters.

 - 2 ounces Carpano Antica Formula vermouth